tmikeschu/sourcery-client/README.md

 // install dependencies
 npm install

+// run all the tests
+npm run testAll
+// End-to-end tests will start upon 'q'uitting the Jest runner.

-// run the tests
+// run the Enzyme/Jest tests
-npm test
+npm run test
-// then 'a' then 'q'
+// then 'a' then 'q',

+// run the end-to-end tests in Nightwatch.js independently npm run e2e

 // start the server
 npm start